Scodive/ChangeDetection/README.md

 ---

-For more information or support, please open an issue or contact the maintainers.
+For more information or support, please open an issue or contact the maintainers (hjiangbg@connect.ust.hk).